StatsGary/ConfusionTableR/README.md

 <strong>NOTE: this has been fully tested to work with GitHub and most checks against CRAN, but warnings remain, therefore it cannot be accepted by CRAN at this stage.
 I will keep developing it to get it on to CRAN.
 That is my mission.</strong>

+## Vignette

+The vignette on how to use the package is available <a href="https://rpubs.com/StatsGary/783101">here</a>.

 ### Package contents

 The package contains three main functions for dealing with binary and multi-class prediction problems, and allows for row level views to be built.
 The package contents are: